 A. Purpose statement.
 North Wildwood's Hereford Inlet is a waterway connecting the Atlantic Ocean to the bay at the Anglesea section of the City.
 While unofficially navigable, Hereford Inlet is an ever-changing tidal channel whose waters, until recently, threatened to claim the lands along the City's northern edge.
 The City has completed installation of a stone and masonry seawall along Hereford Inlet to stabilize and protect North Wildwood's northern shoreline from tidal erosion.
 The Inlet Conservation Zone was crafted to recognize the natural environment along Hereford Inlet and to limit the land uses permitted in this area accordingly.
 The regulations established for the Inlet Conservation Zone are those of the City of North Wildwood.
 While such regulations were designed to conform with NJDEP CAFRA and the NJDEP Coastal Zone Management (CZM) Rules, they do not substitute for CAFRA, the CZM, or any other law, code, rule or regulation established by any state or federal agency.
 All development within the Inlet Conservation Zone shall comply with such laws, codes, rules and regulations as applicable.

-B. All structures and uses in the Inlet Conservation Zone shall be considered conditional structures and uses and shall be subject to approval by the Planning or Zoning Board, as the case may be.
+B. All structures and uses in the Inlet Conservation Zone shall be considered conditional structures and uses and shall be subject to approval by the Planning Board.

 C. Conditionally permitted principal and accessory structures and uses (such uses may be freestanding or combined with other permitted uses on a lot):